 If you’ve read articles about Bootstrap before, then this consistency in appearance is also one of the things that is often viewed as a reason not to use it.
 One of my students even created a parody webpage to showcase everything wrong with generic Bootstrap designs.

-I don’t think that’s an entirely fair characterisation of Bootstrap.
+I don’t think that’s an entirely fair characterisation.
 Here are five reasons why I still love using it, and why I think you should too:

 The easy-to-understand, flexible grid system, as well as the vast library of plug-in components, means that you can create a functional, responsive website in a short space of time.
 It is easy to make elements appear or disappear, depending on the screen size.
 Bootstrap is built on the concept of mobile-first development, so your content will scale perfectly to a mobile device without you needing to do too much.
 You can then decide what components should be visible or how the content should adjust as the screen size changes.
 Right out of the box, you can get a project off the ground very quickly.
 This, of course, means that you have a generic-looking Bootstrap site, but that brings us on to the second reason why I like Bootstrap.